agc93/beatvortex/docs/content/en/docs/developer/dependencies.md

 #### Vortex doesn't fully implement `modmeta-db`

 The backing `modmeta-db` supports looking up mod files by a couple of different "keys": MD5 hash (see above), logical file name, and custom file expressions.
-At present, since Nexus uses MD5 hashes, Vortex pretty much only uses the MD5 hash for *installation*.
-That means we can (and do) specify dependency rules, but Vortex won't know where to *find* those dependencies.
+At present, since Nexus uses MD5 hashes, Vortex mostly just uses the MD5 hash for installation.
+In earlier versions of Vortex, that meant we could specify dependency rules, but Vortex wouldn't know where to *find* those dependencies.

-> This is currently changing!
-In cooperation with the Nexus team, newer releases of Vortex have added support for looking up mod info using logical file names.
+Vortex releases from 1.12.2 added support for looking up mod dependencies using a logical file name, meaning we can now use a metaserver (essentially an implementation of `modmeta-db` over REST) to return information on dependencies, including where to find them (i.e BeatMods).
+Finally, Vortex releases from 1.12.3 onwards improved dependency resolution so that BeatMods extensions installed from archives or the browser should automatically install all the required dependencies.

-In future, we should be able to provide a working meta server that can tell Vortex where to find a particular logical file name/version combo (i.e. the correct file on BeatMods), but this doesn't seem to work exactly right at current.
+> A huge thanks to the Nexus/Vortex team, who have been very helpful in expanding and explaining Vortex's dependency support.
+Thanks Tannin!

-> It's our understanding that BeatVortex is the only game extension handling non-Nexus dependencies so this is uncharted ground.
+We now add a metaserver at startup that returns metadata and dependency information for all the mods available on BeatMods.
+This behaviour can be toggled off in the Settings if desired.
+With the metaserver disabled, Vortex will still warn on missing _immediate_ dependencies, but it won't be able to automatically install them, or build a full dependency tree.

 #### BeatMods provides only basic dependency information